-- Exhibitors in conference judged lot numbers of Class G should report to the Foods Dept. at least 15 minutes before your designated time. - 2.
-Exhibitors having a conflict with the time should check in with the superintendent to arrange an alternative time. - 3.
-Other than Class G, all conference judged items MUST be from the provided recipe.
-Recipes are available from the Fair Office

-Exhibitors should be prepared to answer questions about their entries.
+- Exhibitors in conference judged lot numbers of Class G should report to the Foods Dept. at least 15 minutes before your designated time. - Exhibitors having a conflict with the time should check in with the superintendent to arrange an alternative time. - Other than Class G, all conference judged items MUST be from the provided recipe.
+Recipes are available from the Fair Office and are on the fair website, www.rockcounty4hfair.com. - Exhibitors should be prepared to answer questions about their entries.